We’ve all been there, you’re on your way to your long-awaited vacation only to find that your baggage has gone missing at the airport.

-It’s almost impossible to prevent lost baggage completely while flying, however, an AirTag can significantly help to improve your chances of finding your lost bag.
-Using hundreds of millions of iPhone, iPad, and Mac devices from around the world, you can easily track your bag’s location right from your iPhone making AirTags the ultimate travel gadget.
+It’s almost impossible to prevent lost luggage while flying.
+However, an AirTag can significantly help to improve your chances of finding your lost suitcase.
+Using an Apple AirTag for lost luggage gives you access to hundreds of millions of Apple devices worldwide.
+Therefore, you can easily track your bag’s location right from your device, making AirTags the ultimate must-have luggage travel gadget.

-Before you jet off on your next vacation flight, consider these five reasons for using an Apple AirTag:
+Still wondering can an AirTag find lost luggage?
+Well, before you jet off on your next vacation flight, consider these 5 strong reasons for using an Apple AirTag with your checked luggage:

 You might just be looking for reassurance that your bag is somewhere at the airport.
 An AirTag is perfect for this, pop an AirTag inside your luggage, and you can easily track its whereabouts right from your iPhone.
 Knowing where your luggage is at is a key piece of information to give an airline baggage agent to help with baggage recovery.